guysudai1/powershell_cheatsheet/README.md

 Made for red teamers / penetration testers / blue teamers ( / sysadmins if you really feel like it)

+The obligatory `please do not use this cheatsheet for any illegal or malicious activities.`

+## Useful commands
+### Enumeration

+This will be a place for enumeration commands.

+### Password / Hidden data

+This will be a place for finding passwords or hidden data.

+### Read / Writable files

+This is going to assist you in detecting faulty permissions.

+### Misc.

 ## Sources
 https://github.com/specterops/at-ps